Sadaaf/rock-paper-scissors/readme.md

 # Rock Paper Scissors

+[Click here to play](https://sadaaf.github.io/rock-paper-scissors).
 This game works in your browser console.

 to run the game locally, clone the repository